ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-07-30-blogging-for-a-year.md

  - Only write about things that inspire, interest and move you.
 [Enthusiasm](/enthusiasm) is the great secret.
  - Write for yourself.
 If anybody else enjoys a post, that's an unexpected bonus.
  - Everyday life is filled with [interesting nuggets](/tension).
 Writing gets you in the habit of noticing and appreciating.
  - Don't play it safe.
-If you're nervous about writing something, you're onto something worthwhile.
+If you're nervous about writing it, you're onto something worthwhile.

-If you're wondering if you should blog or not, the answer is "Yes, you should!"
+If you're wondering if you should blog, the answer is "Yes, you should!"

 This blog has opened doors and I'm excited to see where they lead.